 4. You must not be in default or owe a refund or overaward to any Title IV program.

 5. Male Students are required to register with the Selective Service, although the Higher Education Act of 1965 (HEA) makes exceptions.

 6.You must file a statement of educational purpose by successfully completing a FAFSA.

 7. You must not have prior convictions for possessing or selling illegal drugs while you were enrolled and receiving federal Title IV aid.

 If your taxes will not be done until after the priority deadline of April 1st, then you should file your FAFSA and indicate on it that you “Will File.”
 Then, when you have a copy of your Federal 1040 Tax form available you may sign into your FAFSA online and make corrections or access the IRS Data Retrieval tool.It is important to make corrections and submit any required documentation by May 1st.

 Answer the question, “Have you completed a tax return” by checking the box “Not going to file” for you and/or your parents.
 If you did have earnings from work but were not required to file, you will enter the amount from your W-2 forms in “Income earned from work.”

 No. Apply as soon as possible after January 1st and list the federal school codes for all schools you are considering.
 You will not receive a financial aid award letter until you have been accepted to MSSU and meet all other requirements.

 Yes.
 Students who have not used their maximum allowed aid during the fall and spring semesters will be eligible for summer aid.
 You must have a FAFSA for the current academic year on file with the Financial Aid Office.

-You must also complete a Summer Aid Request after March 1st.
+You must also complete a Summer Financial Aid Request Form after March 1st.